Trimble9471/Password_Security_Poject/ReadMe.md

 This folder is for a password security checking application.
 -Prompts the user to input a password to check.
 -Checks the input for patterns related to parameters.
--Scores the password accordingly and returns a strength and recommendations.
+-Scores the password accordingly and returns a strength.
+-Produces recommendations based on which parameters are missed.
+-Prompts the user to try again until a strong password is entered.

 ##Contents: